The Phoenix Programme

 We deliver many Phoenix, Respect and Advanced courses throughout all of the districts in our Service, to an average of 250 youths every year.

-In 2010 the Project won three National Training Awards including overall winner of the year 2010 in the Partnership and Collaboration category, judges stating that the Phoenix Project was “a truly life changing initiative”
+In 2010 the Programme won three National Training Awards including overall winner of the year 2010 in the Partnership and Collaboration category, judges stating that the Phoenix Programme was “a truly life changing initiative”

-The project is also run in other district areas and is successfully delivered from other fire stations in those districts when required.
+The programme is also run in other district areas and is successfully delivered from other fire stations in those districts when required.

 For further information contact Mark Ledger on 0191 4441286 or e-mail email@example.com